Updated August 06, 2012

 - Password: this is the password you’re using to connect to your web hosting control panel

-Now, that you are connected to the server, let’s go ahead and upload the WordPress installation files.
+Now that you are connected to the server, let’s go further and upload the WordPress installation files.

 6. Upload the WordPress installation files.

 In the FTP application, make sure you are in the [public_html] directory on the [Remote side].
 Now, just select all the files from the [wordpress] directory on your computer and drag them over into the [public_html] directory.

 Adding the files into the [public_html] directory will make your website available from [www.yourdomain.com].